Faculty of Computing and Business

 - Programming Project (The Programming Project does not count towards a candidate’s final grade, but is a requirement of the course)

-Assessment: Two written examinations each worth 50% of the GCSE.
+Two written examinations each worth 50% of the GCSE taken in Year 11.